-• AMEDD officers on the critical wartime shortage list interested in HPLRP will need to speak to their State's AMEDD Recruiter or AMEDD Incentives Manager to find out if they are qualified for HPLRP and what loans may be eligible for repayment.
+• AMEDD officers on the critical wartime shortage list (see current AMEDD Policy-Soldier must be in a position identified on the RC Health Professions Special & Incentive (HPS&I) Pay Plan) interested in HPLRP will need to speak to their State's AMEDD Recruiter or AMEDD Incentives Manager to find out if they are qualified for HPLRP and what loans may be eligible for repayment.
 Once found qualified, the AMEDD Recruiter will initiate the HPLRP contract in the Guard Incentives Management System and the requested document will be submitted for approval.